 \subsection{Network Integration with Interface}

 These approaches were proposed to combine ASR and NLU networks and train the models in an end-to-end manner.
-They extracted acoustic information from the ASR network, including logits, hidden features, or text, and feed them into the NLU network via Interface.
-The Interface is a recently proposed concept of junctional representation of the networks to be combined.
-If the Interface is not differentiable, additional modules, such as Gumbel-softmax or attention gate, are needed~\cite{chentop,rao2021mean}.
+They extracted acoustic information from the ASR network, including logits, hidden features, or text, and feed them into the NLU network via Interface~\cite{saxon2021end}.
+If the Interface is not differentiable, additional modules such as Gumbel-softmax or attention gate are needed~\cite{rao2021mean,saxon2021end,chen2021top}.